kedar-bhumkar/Viikkee/README.md

-# llmwiki — Personal AI Knowledge Compiler
+# Viikkee — Personal AI Knowledge Compiler

 A self-compounding knowledge base that turns raw articles and clippings into an interlinked, browsable wiki — automatically.